DennisSoemers/DennisSoemers.github.io/_posts/2024-05-10-linear-functions-in-rl-state-action-features-and-eligibility-traces.markdown

   - "State-Action Features"
   - "Linear Function Approximation"
   - "Eligibility Traces"
-excerpt: The standard textbook on Reinforcement Learning, by Sutton and Barto, extensively covers how state feature vectors may be constructed for linear state value functions.
-However, there is very little explanation of the extension to state-action feature vectors, which are required for learning state-action value functions.
-In this post, I aim to fill this gap.
+excerpt: Sutton and Barto's standard textbook on Reinforcement Learning covers how state feature vectors may be constructed for linear state value functions.
+However, there is little explanation of the extension to state-action feature vectors.
+In this post I aim to fill this gap.
 ---

 **Target audience**: people learning about Reinforcement Learning (RL); already familiar with the basics of value function learning (for